dp2ptrade/rolenet/tmp/supabase_sql/README.md

 ## Verification

-After applying the migration, you can verify it worked by:
+After applying the migrations, you can verify they worked by:

 1. Going to the Supabase Dashboard
 2. Navigating to Table Editor
 3. Selecting the `messages` table
+4. Confirming the new columns exist:
+   - `reactions` column (JSONB type)
+   - `is_pinned` column (BOOLEAN type)
+5. Selecting the `chats` table
-4. Confirming the `reactions` column exists
+6. Confirming the new column exists:
+   - `is_pinned` column (BOOLEAN type)

+### Expected Error Fixes

-The error message `Error fetching message reactions: {"code": "42703", "details": null, "hint": null, "message": "column messages.reactions does not exist"}` should no longer appear after this migration is applied.
+- The error message `Error fetching message reactions: {"code": "42703", "details": null, "hint": null, "message": "column messages.reactions does not exist"}` should no longer appear after applying the reactions migration.
+- The error message `Could not find the 'is_pinned' column of 'messages' in the schema cache` should no longer appear after applying the pin feature migration.
+- The error message `Could not find the 'isPinned' column of 'chats' in the schema cache` should no longer appear after applying the pin feature migration.